Greenwich Parish, New Brunswick

-Greenwich is a civil parish in Kings County, New Brunswick, Canada.
+Greenwich is a geographic parish in Kings County, New Brunswick, Canada.

+For governance purposes, the parish is part of the Fundy rural district, which is a member of the Fundy Regional Service Commission.

-The local service district is a member of the Fundy Regional Service Commission (FRSC).
+Prior to the 2023 governance reform, it comprised a single local service district, which was a member of the Fundy Regional Service Commission (FRSC).

+The Census subdivision of the same name shares the parish's boundaries.

 Origin of name

 The origin of the parish's name is uncertain, Greenwich being a placename in several of the Thirteen Colonies.
 Historian William F. Ganong listed Greenwich, England as a possible source, then later added Greenwich Village in New York and Greenwich Street in Hempstead, New York.

 Notable is that the names of Kings County's pre-1800 parishes all occur in both New Jersey and North Carolina.

 History

 Greenwich was erected in 1795 from Kingston Parish.

 In 1860 the mainland east of the Saint John River was included in the newly erected parish of Kars.